Prologue; When everything's lost

 "I promise."
 Harry said softly.
 Lily was now fully crying.

 "Run, up the stairs.
 Hide and don't come down, no matter what." she said ushering him to the stairs.
-Harry was on the top stair when the house shuddered for the third and final time.
+Harry struggled up them while practically dragging his whining brother behind him.
+He was on the top stair when the house shuddered for the third and final time.
 Harry glanced down long enough to see Lily, who was positioned in front of the door, go flying backward as the door was blasted open and a red light followed in its wake.
-Not staying long enough to find out who the stranger was and some how knowing that his mother was alive, Harry ran full speed down the hall toward Chase's room.
+Not staying long enough to find out who the stranger was Harry ran full speed down the hall toward Chase's room, his grip on his struggling brother firm as his twin cried out in shock for their mother.

-Running inside and placing Chase on the floor by the closet, Harry closed the door and locked it, slowly backing up.
+Running inside and pushing Chase down onto the floor by the closet, Harry closed the door and locked it, slowly backing up.
 There was a slow, antagonizing clicking as who ever it was slowly came up the stairs.
 Harry swallowed quietly and took a step back.
 As the clicking of foot steps reached the door they paused for a second... then moved on.

 Harry could have feinted in relief.
-Looking back at Chase he was suddenly surprised to see him playing with something that glinted in the small amount of light.
+Looking back at Chase he was suddenly surprised to see him holding something that glinted in the small amount of light.
 Upon seeing it Harry swore silently.

-Harry turned and was about to come over and take the knife out of his brother's hands when Chase lost his grip on it.
+Harry turned and was about to come over and take the knife out of his brother's hands when Chase lost his grip on it from all the trembling he was doing.
 Chase grabbed at it to catch it, but it slipped and instead of catching the hilt he caught it by the blade, which went into the delicate skin of his hand, cutting a deep gash.

 Chase dropped the knife, which clattered softly to the floor and, to Harry's horror, he started to scream.

 Over the screams Harry heard the foot steps come back to the door and before he could do anything the door was whipped open.
 Harry, who was right by it, was hit by it and flung to the wall, hitting his head.
-Harry sunk slowly to the floor and watched in horror as the man slowly approached the screaming Chase.
+Harry sunk slowly to the floor and watched in horror as the man slowly approached the screaming Chase, who wasn't paying any attention to the cloaked man and was instead still freaking out over his hand.
 Holding his head and shaking it Harry shook off the daze and watched as the man rose his wand and pointed it at Chase.

 "May the prophesy die with you."
 Harry distinctively heard the man hiss in a cold voice.
 But as the man flicked his wand and started saying a spell Harry ran across the room and threw himself in front of his brother.
 As he watched, a streak of green light rushed out of the now surprised man's wand and hit him straight on.
 A distant part of his mind pointed out that they were both going to die now, but he brushed the thought away.